Vincent Massey: High Commissioner in London

 Starting in May 1936, weekly meetings started to be held at Massey's house attended by all of the Dominion high commissioners in London to discuss matters of common concern.
-Massey together with Stanley Bruce of Australia and Charles te Water of South Africa were considered to be the "big three" of the Dominion high commissioners as Australia, South Africa and Canada were viewed as the three powerful of the Dominions.
-However, both Bruce and te Water were held in far higher esteem by the British than Massey, who was felt to be an embarrassment as he tried too hard to be accepted by the Establishment.
+Massey together with Stanley Bruce of Australia and Charles te Water of South Africa were considered to be the "big three" of the Dominion high commissioners as Australia, South Africa, and Canada were viewed as the three most powerful Dominions.
+However, both Bruce and te Water were held in far higher esteem by the British than Massey, who was felt to be an embarrassment, as he tried too hard to be accepted by the Establishment.
 Massey cultivated an aristocratic, sophisticated demeanor which gave him a reputation in London as a snob.
-By contrast, te Water was respected for his intelligence, through disliked for being arrogant and aloof while Bruce as appropriate for a former Australian prime minister was felt to be the most approachable of the high commissioners who had a populist "down-to-earth" demeanour.
-Bruce as a former Australian prime minister was held in a special esteem in London, and his influence was increased by his friendship with Geoffrey Dawson, the editor of The Times.
-Likewise, both Bruce and te Water had more influence on their respective governments as both men were friends of their respective prime ministers, namely Joseph Lyons of Australia and J. B. M. Hertzog of South Africa while Mackenzie King seems to have appointed the Anglophile Massey as high commissioner as a sop to his ego.
+By contrast, te Water was respected for his intelligence, although disliked for being arrogant and aloof, while Bruce, as appropriate for a former Australian prime minister, was felt to be the most approachable of the high commissioners and had a populist "down-to-earth" demeanour.
+Bruce was held in a special esteem in London, and his influence was increased by his friendship with Geoffrey Dawson, the editor of The Times.
+Likewise, both Bruce and te Water had more influence on their respective governments, as both men were friends of their respective prime ministers, namely Joseph Lyons of Australia and J. B. M. Hertzog of South Africa, while Mackenzie King seems to have appointed the Anglophile Massey as high commissioner as a sop to his ego.
 The mildly Anglophobic Mackenzie King complained that Massey's dispatches to him were "too English" for his liking.
 Te Water was considered to be the most intelligent and able of all the Dominion high commissioners, and he often acted as their informal leader.
-The British historian Max Beloff described the Dominion high commissioners as a close-knit group who worked for appeasement of Germany.
+The British historian Max Beloff later described the Dominion high commissioners as a close-knit group who worked for appeasement of Germany.